Robarts Research Institute

 - Full-time study

-- Master’s students are currently given an annual stipend of 19,500 which includes (pending eligibility) a Western Graduate Research Scholarship (WGRS) of 6,100 given directly toward the tuition amount; as well as a half Teaching Assistantship, pending they have no external scholarship.
+- Most Master's students can expect a minimum annual stipend of 19,500 which includes (pending eligibility) a Western Graduate Research Scholarship (WGRS) of 6,100 given directly toward the tuition amount; as well as a half Teaching Assistantship, pending they have no external scholarship.
 The remainder is supplied by their supervisor grant account.

 Applicants (domestic and international) are encouraged to apply for the following scholarships:

 - Honours Bachelor degree (or equivalent) from an accredited institution.

 - At least an A (80%) over the final two years; this is equivalent to a high second class standing at some universities.